jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-05.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 5.
 "Of the Division of Simple Quantities."

-**45.** When a number is to be separated into two, three, or more equal parts, it is done by means of *division*, which enables us to determine the magnitude of one of those parts.
+**45.** When a number is to be separated into two, three, or more equal parts, it is done by means of division, which enables us to determine the magnitude of one of those parts.
 Wlien we wish, for example, to separate the number 12 into three equal parts, we find by division that each of those